scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/obsolete/bugReportQualityAnalyzer/index.md

 In other words, bug reporters often miss very valuable information about the bugs in their reports.
 That leads to delayed fixes.

 The idea is to develop a tool that takes a bug report, analyzes it, and ranks it on a scale from 1 to 5.
-Also the tool should give suggestions to the reporter about whatâs missing in the bug report to improve the quality and, consequently, the likelihood of getting the bug fixed sooner.
+Also the tool should give suggestions to the reporter about what's missing in the bug report to improve the quality and, consequently, the likelihood of getting the bug fixed sooner.

 #Implementation Roadmap: